p2000t/M2000/README.md

 A good distribution is [TDM-GCC](https://jmeubank.github.io/tdm-gcc/download/).
 Select either the 32 or 64 bits version, which by default will install MinGW in either `C:\TDM-GCC-32` or `C:\TDM-GCC-64` and then automatically adds the `bin` folder to your PATH environment variable. \
 You can test a correct installation by opening a command prompt and typing `gcc --version`
 * Download the static [Allegro 5 libraries v5.2.8.0](https://github.com/liballeg/allegro5/releases/tag/5.2.8.0) and pick the version that matches your MinGW architecture.
 So `i686-w64` (dwarf-static) for 32-bits or `x86-w64` (seh-static) for 64-bits.
 Copy the content of the downloaded zip (i.e., folders `bin`, `include` and `lib`) into the root of your MinGW folder.
-* Open a command prompt into the src folder of your cloned M2000 repo and type: `mingw32-make`.
-The resulting `M2000.exe` will be copied into the root of your cloned M2000 repo, where you can now run it.
+* Open a command prompt into the (cloned) M2000 folder and type: `mingw32-make`.
+The resulting `M2000.exe` will be copied into the M2000 folder, where you can now run it.

 ### Windows (WSL Ubuntu cross-compilation)
 Alternatively, you can build the Windows version on WSL (Windows Subsystem for Linux).